Continued from Part I:

 She published the letter here:

-She published Mila’s story, as told by her mother Tara, of how Mila a young Canadian girl at the peak of her radiant potential was caught inside the merciless upheaval of the ‘lock-downs’.
 It struck me to my very core and moved me in ways I had not experienced.
-It swept my mind into a well of sorrow I could only feel and couldn’t explain.
+It swept my mind into the well of sorrow that engulfed her family.
 My heart sank beneath my gut.
-As visceral as that moment was I knew it could only be a shadow of what Tara lived.
 Mila’s life, ended early, was a tragedy, but our silence was a crime.
-I knew I could not spend another day avoiding personal responsibility for our collective wrongs.
+I set out to tell her story.

 These stories are where our freedom begins.